Suggested Searches

 NASA's Parker Solar Probe - with its heat shield facing forward and twin solar panels partially extended - flies through particles in space.

 This article explores how the Parker Solar Probe & Solar Orbiter work together to learn about the Sun.
-Connected to educational resources that help K-12+ teachers explain how space missions run by different nations can work together to tell us more about the Sun in simple, engaging ways for students.
-Published July 2025.
+Connected to educational resources that help K-12+ teachers explain how multinational space missions can work together to teach us about the Sun.

 A grayscale top-down image of the North Pole showing the glowing band of the Northern Lights circling the Earth

-This article uses the May 2024 solar storms as a starting point to explain how the Sun causes auroras.
-Connected to educational resources that help K-12+ teachers explain this part of the Earth-Sun relationship in simple, engaging ways for students.
-Published July 2025.
+This article uses the May 2024 solar storms to explain how the Sun causes auroras.
+Connected to resources that help K-12+ teachers explain this part of the Earth-Sun relationship in simple, engaging ways for students.